“a fascinating view of daily life in Britain during the late Georgian and Regency eras … an excellent read, with

 “A must for anyone who wants a peek under Mr Darcy’s wet shirt’ — Daily Mail

 Our book Eavesdropping on Jane Austen’s England: How Our Ancestors Lived Two Centuries Ago is published in the UK by Little, Brown in hardcover, by Abacus in paperback, and also in all e-book formats.
 In the US and Canada it is published in hardcover by Viking Penguin, in paperback by Penguin and in all e-book formats, with the title Jane Austen’s England.
-It is currently being translated into Chinese and will be published by the Shanghai Literature and Art Publishing House.
+It is currently being translated into simplified Chinese and will be published by the Shanghai Literature and Art Publishing House.

 Jack Tar’s Companion